 His consulting and teaching work in leadership and managerial improvisation includes emphases on team skills, fostering a collaborative corporate culture, whole body listening, busting blocks to creativity, conflict management, dyadic relationships, creative and adaptive problem solving, leadership, influence, and fostering creative cultures.
 Since 1998, his customized Business Improvisations programs have benefited a number of companies, including Young Presidents Organization, FOSSAC, Ford Motor Company, Risk Insurance Management Society (RIMS), Cushman & Wakefield, The University of Notre Dame: Renovare, SAS, Mazda, American Express Cards, Glaxo Smith Kline, DuPont, Starwood Hotels & Resorts Worldwide, Jumeirah Emirates Towers in Dubai, PepsiCo, Capital One, Neutrogena, Progressive, Colgate-Palmolive, Raytheon, WebMD, and Procter & Gamble, R&D University.

-Professor Fox joined the UCLA Anderson faculty in 2003 after more than six years on the faculty at the Fuqua School of Business at Duke University where he was named the 2001 “Outstanding Faculty Member.”
+Craig Fox Ho-Su Wu Term Chair in Management at the UCLA Anderson School, where he is a member of both the Strategy and Management & Organizations groups.
+In addition he is Professor of Psychology and Professor of Medicine at UCLA.
+Professor Fox joined the UCLA faculty in 2003 after more than six years on the faculty at the Fuqua School of Business at Duke University, where he was named the 2001 “Outstanding Faculty Member.”
 He remains an adjunct faculty member at Duke.

 Cesar Jaime has been studying and performing Improvisation in Chicago for over 19 years.
 In that time he has performed with the Second City, the iO Theater, the Playground Theater, and The Noble Fool Theater, amongst many other great places around Chicago.
 Cesar spent 15 years as an IT software engineer in the banking industry.
 Specializing in customer relationship building, his work in cross-functional teams provided Cesar an understanding of how the art of improvisation is incredibly helpful in terms of creating a more positive, fun and productive work environment.
 Cesar has taught Business Improvisations programs for Columbia Business School, Duke Law School, UCLA Anderson School of Management, and Duke Fuqua School of Business.